 WHO WE ARE

-Tower Blocks UK is a hub for sharing information and resources with groups and individuals who live in, or are concerned about tower block housing safety issues in the UK.
+Founded in the 1980s as the National Tower Blocks Network, we regrouped in 2017 as Tower Blocks UK - a hub for sharing information and resources with groups and individuals who live in, or are concerned about tower block housing safety issues in the UK.

 Support tenants and residents to be heard by providing more opportunities to exert pressure on decision-makers to prevent continued inadequate action and ongoing risk.

 Extend the services that we provide to include online training resources, pro-forma systems for implementing housing rights and open fire safety and structural data.